About

 Why Dig Counseling Services?

 I have made it my mission in life to help others get through the most challenging times imaginable.
 You can take many career paths when you become a licensed counselor.
-But I always knew I would end up in private practice doing the deep and meaningful work you are looking for in a counselor.
+But I always knew I would end up in private practice doing the deep and meaningful work you are looking for in a therapist.

-When I imagine a metaphor for the work I do, I picture a backhoe digging into the soft soil at the top, hitting the tough rocky layers, and continuing to dig until I find the heart of the matter buried underneath – whatever it is.
+When I imagine a metaphor for the work I do with clients, I picture a backhoe digging into the soft soil at the top, hitting the tough rocky layers, and continuing to dig until we find the heart of the matter buried underneath – whatever it is.
+It’s raw and ugly sometimes; yet, it is ready to be shaped.
+And then, we begin the process of landscaping the torn-up soil to cultivate new growth.

 About Aaron